By Alex Ross

 While Merida acknowledged that this was the only mural in Mexico at this time that rendered this message in high relief, in his closing comments he was generally dismissive of its artistic importance:

-The shift in Noguchi’s own thinking about the mural’s message became evident as early as 1942, during his incarceration in the Poston War Relocation Center in Arizona.9 In the New Masses interview of 1936, Noguchi had cheerfully identified the subject matter of History Mexico with the violent overthrow of capitalism along with the institutions which supported it.
+The shift in Noguchi’s own thinking about the mural’s message became evident as early as 1942, during the artist’s incarceration in the Poston War Relocation Center in Arizona.9 In the New Masses interview of 1936, Noguchi had cheerfully identified the subject matter of History Mexico with the violent overthrow of capitalism along with the institutions which supported it.
 Only six years later, however, with much of Europe and parts of Asia occupied by the Axis powers, many of these same institutions were effectively the last defense for the freedoms and liberties associated with Western democracy.
 In a letter he wrote from the internment camp in August 1942 to Monroe Wheeler at New York’s Museum of Modern Art, Noguchi avoided any mention of class warfare, preferring to describe History Mexico as a “polychrome sermon on Fascism the war and the peace.”10 This rebranding of the mural’s general message set the tone for much of the remainder of Noguchi’s career.
 When he discussed History Mexico within the context of his artistic practice, Noguchi often explained its themes in terms of universal human values, emphasizing its central message as being anti-war and anti-fascist.11 To underscore this position, he frequently noted that History Mexico predated Pablo Picasso’s (1881–1973) Guernica (1937), a masterpiece on a similar theme, by several years.12

 The dismissal of History Mexico as more political statement than a serious work of art was formative to its critical reception during most of the first six decades after Noguchi sculpted it on the walls of the Mercado building.
 As Cold War tensions eased in the early 1990s, however, there was a renewed interest among researchers and scholars in the work of the Mexican muralists, and this gave way to a critical reassessment of Noguchi’s History Mexico.
 Several major surveys of Mexican muralism published during the last few decades have discussed this monumental mural within a broader context.13 In 2001, James Oles published a significant examination of the art-historical context and importance of History Mexico.14 Drawing on his extensive research on American artists working in Mexico during the 1930s, Oles’s essay remains one of the most thorough references for understanding Noguchi’s use of the symbolism of Mexican muralism and how the sculptor incorporated them into the larger themes of this mural.
 The present digital feature seeks to add to the understanding of History Mexico by considering new research conducted by The Isamu Noguchi Catalogue Raisonné over the last several decades, in order to reposition Noguchi’s monumental relief sculpture within the still-evolving understanding of the sculptor’s artistic practice during the mid-1930s.